Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

   your ST for _melee_ attacks that allow _no_ active defense because the victim couldn't see you coming.
 That means you start your turn behind them, or are invisible, or you're in a social situation where they didn't expect you to attack.
-This goes beyond just stuff that would count as "combat advantage" in D&D, and is much closer to the restrictions placed on the AD&D thief's backstabs.
-You might get one of these per fight if you work for it, but the extra damage will be worth it.
+This is much closer to the restrictions placed on the AD&D thief's backstabs than the conditions for getting combat advantage in modern D&D. You need to put in the work to get one of these maybe once per fight, but the extra damage will be worth it.

 - **Gizmos** (5 points/each): Each Gizmo lets you pull one small item out of